 Crushed ice is full of space and air which means there isn’t much actual solid ice, so it melts quickly leaving you with an icebox of cold water.
 Block ice is a solid mass of ice.
 It will keep your icebox as cold as crushed ice but won’t melt as quickly.

-When block ice is unavailable, make your own using ice cream containers or juice bottles, remembering to only part-fill them to allow for expansion.
+You can buy block ice in soft and hard packs that make handling and packing easy, we have these ice packs available on the Snowys website.
+Alternatively, you can make your own using ice cream containers or juice bottles, remembering to only part-fill them to allow for expansion.

 3. Add some salt to your ice